 Tony joined Hextall Erskine (Hextalls) in 1974 and was Managing Partner from 1991 to 1998.
 In 2002 he moved to Vizard Oldham Brooke Blain (Veale Wasborough Vizards) and in 2012 he joined Royds – now Royds Withy King.

-Tony’s interests include travel, food and drink (whether travelling or otherwise) and bridge; he is a member of Sussex County Cricket Club and is generally a keen sports watcher.
+Tony’s interests include travel, food and drink (whether travelling or otherwise) and bridge and he is generally a keen sports watcher.